Sleighs/CashFlowJs/README.md

 * Random Downsizing - Players roll for a random amount of missed turns after downsizing
 * Loan Sharking - Players can give loans to other players

+(This is a fan creation.
+I do not own or have rights to the *CashFlow* trademark, nor is this distributed in any way.)